A Passing Fancy: Early years

-At Downsview Secondary School, Brian Price (organ, vocals) formed his own band, the Dimensions with brothers Jay (rhythm guitar) and Ian Telfer (bass guitar), Phil Seon (guitar) and Greg Hershoff (drums) in July 1965, The Dimensions were managed by Bernie Finkelstein, (future president of True North Records and Bruce Cockburn's longstanding manager), who had also been a student at Downsview.
+At Downsview Secondary School, Brian Price (organ, vocals) formed his own band, the Dimensions with brothers Jay (rhythm guitar) and Ian Telfer (bass guitar), Phil Seon (guitar) and Greg Hershoff (drums) in July 1965.
+The Dimensions were managed by Bernie Finkelstein, (future president of True North Records and Bruce Cockburn's longstanding manager), who had also been a student at Downsview.
 After playing dates at many high schools across Ontario, the Dimensions became the house band at Cafe El Patio in the Yorkville Village through Finkelstein's connections.
-The band changed name to A Passing Fancy in January 1966 when Finkelstein left to take over the management of The Paupers.
+The band changed their name to A Passing Fancy in January 1966 when Finkelstein left to take over the management of The Paupers.

 By this stage, Rick Mann (aka Fruchtman) had replaced Jay's brother on bass.
 The new line-up began to gig extensively on the local scene.
 Through the band's fan club president, Barb Young, A Passing Fancy was introduced to record storeowner Walter Honsberger and partner Dan Bartollini, who began to shape the band's sound and image as Wal-Dan Management.
 Within a few months, the management team had wrangled a three-single deal with Columbia Records.
 The first single under this deal, I'm Losin' Tonight was very successful and charted across Canada.

 In September 1966, Steve Wilson came in to replace Greg Hershoff on the drums.
 Aside from playing regularly at clubs like the Night Owl, the Gogue Inn and Club 888, A Passing Fancy also worked extensively at the Blue Fox and established a local following throughout late 1966 and early 1967.